SoEBeS/blog.soebes.io/content/about/index.md

 I continued my career after graduating and continued to work with VBA, Rexx(OS/2), RCS, CVS, [PHP](https://en.wikipedia.org/wiki/PHP), [ClearCase](https://en.wikipedia.org/wiki/Rational_ClearCase), and got in contact with [Subversion](https://en.wikipedia.org/wiki/Apache_Subversion) the first time.
-Also got working with more databases like PostGreSQL, MySQL etc. Started to work with PHP using a framework like phpmvc (Java Struts).
+Also got working with more databases like PostGreSQL, MySQL etc. Started to work with PHP using a framework like phpmvc (a bit like Java Struts).

 In 2004/2005 I continued my work with PHP ([PHPDocumentor](https://phpdoc.org/)) and got more involvement with Java to do testing of a SOAP interface and started to use Java for that.
 Enhanced my knowledge of using version control systems(CVS) to decouple development and deployment.
-Started to use things like J2EE, JWebUnit, HTTPUnit, JavaDoc, Hibernate etc. During that time we have migrated from PHP to Java.
+Started to use things like J2EE, JWebUnit, HTTPUnit, JavaDoc, Hibernate(first versions with Generics) etc. During that time we have migrated from PHP to Java.

 I kept working in Java area and used [Maven](https://maven.apache.org) for building the software.
 Also using [JUnit](https://junit.org/junit4/), [JUnit Jupiter](https://https://junit.org/junit5/),